 Remember though, it’s illegal to interact with your phone while your car's moving, even if you're using it for navigation.

-You can get 6 penalty points and a £200 fine if you're caught doing this, which could increase the cost of your car insurance.
+You can get 6 penalty points and a £200 fine if you're caught doing this.
+These points could stay on your licence for up to 11 years too.
+Not to mention that they could increase the cost of your car insurance.

 If you need to use your phone while you're driving, pull over in a safe place and turn off the ignition.